-MapD is an innovative and environmentally conscious organization who believes engineers are the backbone of everything they do.
-They’re the inventors of the world’s speediest open source analytics technology system.
+MapD is an innovative and environmentally conscious organization that believes engineers are the backbone of everything they do.
+They’re the inventors of the world’s speediest open-source analytics technology system.
 Remote site reliability engineers are tasked with maintaining this platform and ensuring everything runs as it’s supposed to.
 If you are passionate about making the world a better place, MapD may be a great place to perform remote engineer work.

 Stanley Robotics is a tech company based in Paris, France, and is focused on the development of automated valet parking systems.
 There are many work-from-home job opportunities through Stanley Robotics, such as mechanical engineers, electrical engineers and more.